johnbrc/MPD-Distribution/EN/MPD-FH/MPD-FH.md

 Important definitions provided below explain how these significant terms are used in the the Maize Plant Discipleship Syllabus.

-Messiah
+messiah
-:	— a mediator or saviour, acting with God's authority to deliver a people from the grip of their enemies and, or to govern over and keep them safe (experiencing *shalom*).
+:	— a mediator or saviour, acting with God's authority to deliver a people from the grip of their enemies or to govern over and keep them safe (experiencing *shalom*).
 In the biblical history of Israel, deliverance came through a variety of mediators, such as *prophets, priests, judges* and *kings*.

 	The root meaning of messiah is *anointed* or *poured on*, referring to the anointing oil poured onto Israel's kings and priests.
 Anointing oil symbolises the pouring out, or placing of God's Spirit upon a leader, as they were invested with their authority, usually by prophets.[^fn2] Thus the idea of God's priestly, kingly and prophetic authority is inherent in the concept of *messiah*.

-	The New Testament identifies Jesus as the Jewish Messiah,[^fn3] anointed by the Spirit to fulfil three mediatory roles—prophet, priest and king—on behalf of God's people.[^fn4] After his ascension to the *Right Hand of God*, Jesus becomes the *one Mediator between God and humanity*.[^fn5]
+	The New Testament identifies Jesus as the Jewish Messiah,[^fn3] spoken of by the prophets and anointed by the Spirit to fulfil three mediatory roles—prophet, priest and king—on behalf of God's people.[^fn4] After his ascension to the *Right Hand of God*, Jesus becomes the *one mediator between God and humanity*.[^fn5]

 messianic
 :	— relating to the Messiah; primarily used in the syllabus to refer to *Messianic Community* and *messianic communities*.